cablesquirrel/chicken_water_controller/README.md

 Controller class enters its program loop.
 Watchdog timer is enabled and must be fed every 10 minutes.
 Failure to feed the watchdog will result in the ESP32 resetting.

-The Controller class maintains a current state which can be 6 possible states (IDLE, DRAINING, FLUSHING, FILLING, COMPLETE, STOP).
+The Controller class maintains a current state which can be one of 6 possible states (IDLE, DRAINING, FLUSHING, FILLING, COMPLETE, STOP).

 - State: IDLE - Loop is running and watchdog timer is being fed.
-No values are open.
+No valves are open.
-- State: DRAINING - Drain valve is open and timer is counting down for the length of the drain time.
+- State: DRAINING - Drain valve is open and tub is draining.
 - State: FLUSHING - Fill and drain valves are both open.
 Fresh water is being used to flush any debris that might still be in the tub after drain operation.
-Runs until flush timer is up.
 - State: FILLING - Fill valve is open.
 Tub is filling.
-Runs until fill timer is up.
 - State: COMPLETE - All valves are closed.
 Sends log entry to syslog for successful operation.
 - State: STOP - Triggered by hardware interrupt.
 All valves commanded to close and current procedure ends.